Arda-Bati/Deep-Autoencoder-Project/README.md

 # PESQ

 [PESQ](https://www.itu.int/rec/T-REC-P.862-200102-I/en).
-In the webpage, download the source code and compile it get the executable.
+In the webpage, download the source code.
+Compile it to get the executable and add the path to environment variable.